Certora/Documentation/docs/cvl/foundry-integration.md

 spurious counter examples.
 For example, a fuzz test may assumes that a storage value of `balance` is zero for all addresses and the Prover may choose some other initial state violating this basic assumption of the test.

-To restrict the Prover's search space to match the setup of the foundry test, it's possible write a special CVL function  `init_fuzz_tests` that acts as a setup in CVL.
+To restrict the Prover's search space to match the setup of the Foundry test, it's possible write a special CVL function  `init_fuzz_tests` that acts as a setup in CVL.

 ```solidity